Bridging the Rossby number gap in rapidly rotating thermal convection

-\heading{Materials and Methods} \subheading{Rescaled Navier-Stokes equations} The convective fluid layer confined by horizontal surfaces separated by a distance $H$ is subjected to rotation around the vertical axis $\boldsymbol{\Omega}=\Omega\ez$ and uniform gravity $-g \ez$.
+The convective fluid layer confined by horizontal surfaces separated by a distance $H$ is subjected to rotation around the vertical axis $\boldsymbol{\Omega}=\Omega\ez$ and uniform gravity $-g \ez$.
 The temperature difference between the bottom and the top plate is $\Delta_T>0$.
-In the Oberbeck-Boussinesq limit, the fluid density varies linearly with temperature $\rho = \rho_0 (1-\alpha[T-T_0])$ near a reference state $(\rho_0, T_0)$, with both the thermal expansion coefficient $\alpha$, the fluid kinematic viscosity $\nu$, and the temperature diffusivity $\kappa$ considered constant.
-The dimensional governing equations for the solenoidal velocity field ($\boldsymbol{\nabla \cdot U} = 0$) are:
+In the Oberbeck--Boussinesq limit, the fluid density varies linearly with temperature $\rho = \rho_0 [1-\alpha(T-T_0)]$ near a reference state $(\rho_0, T_0)$, with both the thermal expansion coefficient $\alpha$, the fluid kinematic viscosity $\nu$, and the temperature diffusivity $\kappa$ considered constant.
+The dimensional governing equations for the solenoidal velocity field $\boldsymbol{U}$, the temperature $T$ and the pressure $P$ are: